MezMerrit/AU-School-Handwriting-Fonts/TAS-School-Fonts/readme.md

 This font includes:

-- Tasmania Beginners Alphabet - a simple sloped print for early primary school
+- Beginner Alphabet - a simple sloped print for early primary school
-- Tasmania Precursive Alphabet - transitional joining letter alternates
+- Precursive Alphabet - transitional joining letter alternates

-Students in Tasmania learn the Beginners Alphabet from years 1 and 2, moving on to Pre-Cursive from year 3.
+Students in Tasmania learn the Beginner Alphabet from years 1 and 2, moving on to Pre-Cursive from year 3.

 - - - -